 Founded in 1986, the Centre for Science Studies (CSS) is internationally recognized for its research in the social studies of science and technology.
 It promotes and facilitates interdisciplinary research across the boundaries of science, technology, and public policy.
 The Centre brings together research and teaching in all four faculties at Lancaster University within four priority areas:

-The Centre regularly hosts research events including conferences, seminar series and an annual Postgraduate STS conference (in 2017 this is in collaboration with the Centre for the History of Science, Technology and Medicine (CHSTM), University of Manchester).
+The Centre regularly hosts research events including conferences, seminar series and an annual Postgraduate STS conference.
 It has a thriving postgraduate community and hosts visiting researchers.
 It is a member of the UK Association for Studies in Science, Innovation and Technology.